Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 They are hypoallergenic and made to feel soft on the skin.
 They shouldn’t ever chafe roll down, or feel too tight.

 Wash them every day if you can, or at least after every two times you wear them.
 To keep them in top condition, clean them by hand in lukewarm water.
+We feel this is the best maternity compression socks out there.

 If you can’t air-dry them, dry them in the machine in the gentle cycle on low.